 "The US Food and Drug Administration (FDA) has approved a supplemental new drug application for lurasidone (Latuda, Sunovion Pharmaceuticals Inc) for the treatment of schizophrenia in adolescents aged 13 to 17 years, the company has announc"...

-The most commonly reported signs and symptoms associated with VERSACLOZ overdose are: sedation, delirium, coma, tachycardia, hypotension, respiratory depression or failure; and hypersalivation.
+The most commonly reported signs and symptoms associated with clozapine overdose are: sedation, delirium, coma, tachycardia, hypotension, respiratory depression or failure, and hypersalivation.
 There are reports of aspiration pneumonia, cardiac arrhythmias, and seizure.
 Fatal overdoses have been reported with clozapine, generally at doses above 2500 mg.
 There have also been reports of patients recovering from overdoses well in excess of 4 g.

 For the most up-to-date information on the management of VERSACLOZ overdosage, contact a certified Regional Poison Control Center (1-800-222-1222).
-Telephone numbers of certified Regional Poison Control Centers are listed in the Physicians' Desk Reference®, a registered trademark of Thomson PDR.
+Telephone numbers of certified Regional Poison Control Centers are listed in the Physician's Desk Reference®, a registered trademark of PDR Network.
 Establish and maintain an airway; ensure adequate oxygenation and ventilation.
 Monitor cardiac status and vital signs.
 Use general symptomatic and supportive measures.
 There are no specific antidotes for VERSACLOZ.

 In managing overdosage, consider the possibility of multiple-drug involvement.

 VERSACLOZ is contraindicated in patients with a history of serious hypersensitivity to clozapine (e.g., photosensitivity, vasculitis, erythema multiforme, or Stevens-Johnson Syndrome) or any other component of VERSACLOZ [see ADVERSE REACTIONS].This monograph has been modified to include the generic and brand name in many instances.

 Additional Versacloz Information